-Hillary Batjer Johnson serves as the Acting Deputy Coordinator for Homeland Security and Multilateral Affairs in the Bureau of Counterterrorism (CT) since December 2013, overseeing four offices: Homeland Security, Multilateral Affairs, Terrorist Designations and Sanctions, and Terrorist Screening and Interdiction.
-In this capacity, Hillary oversees whole-of-government approaches to protecting the homeland on cross-cutting issues such as transportation and cargo security, global supply chain security, counterterrorism-related cyber security and international critical infrastructure protection, to include energy infrastructure.
-Hillary also oversees the designations of foreign terrorist organizations and individuals under authorities of the Secretary of State; and terrorism screening and interdictions programs, to include terrorism information sharing negotiations and agreements with foreign partners to combat terrorist travel.
+Hillary Batjer Johnson is the Deputy Coordinator for Homeland Security, Screening, and Designations in the Bureau of Counterterrorism (CT) and Countering Violent Extremism.
+She oversees three offices: Office of Homeland Security (HS), Office of Terrorist Designations and Sanctions (TDS) and the Office of Terrorist Screening and Interdiction (TSI).
+In this capacity, Hillary manages whole-of-government approaches to protecting the homeland on cross-cutting counterterrorism and homeland security issues such as transportation and cargo security, global supply chain security, counterterrorism-related cyber security and international critical infrastructure security and resilience, to include energy infrastructure protection.
+Hillary also oversees the designations of foreign terrorist organizations and individuals under authorities of the Secretary of State and terrorism screening and interdictions programs, to include terrorism information sharing negotiations and agreements with foreign partners to combat terrorist travel.